AMR SVG Icons location

 Hypersensitivity Reactions: Allergic and anaphylactoid reactions, anaphylaxis.

-Local Reactions: Injection site reactions, pain and necrosis.
+Local Reactions: Injection site reactions, pain, necrosis.

 Cardiovascular: Bradycardia, hypotension, peripheral ischemia, thrombosis.